dark-teal-coder/dark-teal-coder/README.md

 # Git Matters
 ## How to Get a Remote Repository on GitHub to Your Local Machine
+Steps:
 1. Go to GitHub.
 2. Click into the remote repository that you want to get.
 3. Click the [Code] button.
 4. Choose the [HTTPS] tab.
 5. Copy the HTTPS URL.
 6. Open a command-line interface (CLI).
-7. Change the directory (folder) to the one you want to put the entire remote repository in using the command `cd` followed by the directory path.
+7. Change the directory (folder) to the one you want to put the entire remote repository in using the command `cd` followed by the directory path[^1].
-8. Type `git clone` followed by the HTTPS URL you copied in Step 5[^note].
+8. Type `git clone` followed by the HTTPS URL you copied in Step 5[^2].
 9. Press [ENTER].
-[^note]:
+[^1]:
+    A folder with the same name and structure as the repository will appear in the exact directory in which the `git clone` command is used on your local machine.
+[^2]:
-    No need to use `git init` before `git clone`.
+    It is unnecessary to use `git init` before `git clone`.
+The cloned respository already has `.git` folder inside it.

 # References
 - [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)